phil-m-kopp/phil-m-kopp.github.io/docs/articles/posts/tech/guide-make-website-build-up-personal-brand/guide-make-website-build-up-personal-brand.md

 !!! info "My decision for MkDocs Material"

-    - [**Setup**](https://squidfunk.github.io/mkdocs-material/getting-started/) **couldn't be more simple**: the init command leaves you with a config file and a folder to drop Markdown files in that immediate get rendered to pages with header- and side-navigation.
+    - [**Setup**](https://squidfunk.github.io/mkdocs-material/getting-started/) **couldn't be more simple** the init command leaves you with a config file and a folder to drop Markdown files in that immediate get rendered to pages with header- and side-navigation.
 The excellent documentation leads you through further customization through plugins, where anything you might want to start with from search, over blogging, commenting and RSS to a cookie consent manager can quickly be set up thanks to sensible defaults.
     - As a document-focused SSG it's **fast, secure, scale, low-maintenance and easily and freely hosted** via GitHub Pages
     - Important for me: it's **Markdown (documentation) focused** in particular, meaning e.g. relative links just work and documents incl. folders can just be copied around even between other (knowledge management) software
     - I particularly like the emphasis on **good navigation** through fast full-text search, sticky side navigation, TOC and even keyboard shortcuts as well as that large **tables** can easily be rendered from CSV or Excel files